Is The Human Brain Like a Computer?

 In contrast, the human body has evolved through natural selection, resulting in a system that is not consciously designed but has emerged through millions of years of adaptation.

 Moreover, the human experience encompasses subjective elements beyond any computer analogy’s scope.
-Consciousness, self-awareness, and the existential ponderings that characterize human thought remain elusive to computational models.
+Consciousness, self-awareness, and the existential ponderings that characterize thought remain elusive to computational models.

-The very nature of human existence introduces a layer of complexity that defies easy comparison to any artificial system.
+The very nature of existence introduces a layer of complexity that defies easy comparison to any artificial system.

 Is A Human Being A Computer?